tangollama/cis411_lab1/labreports/LAB.md

 |  |  |  |
 |  |  |  |

 3) Generate and [embed](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#images) at least one diagram of the interaction between an Actor from the Use Cases, and one set of Model(s), View(s), and Controller(s) from the proposed architecture.

+_Note: You are free to use any diagraming tool and framework that you want as long as it clearly communicates the concept.
+I typically use a UML System Use Case or [UML Sequence Diagram](https://www.uml-diagrams.org/index-examples.html).
+If you do not have a preferred diagramming tool: [draw.io](http://draw.io) or [lucidchart](http://lucidchart.com) are good cloud-based options._

 # Step 2: Enhancing an Architecture
 After an initial release and a few months of operation, Serve Central encounters a tremendous growth opportunity to extend their service and provide a volunteer recuitment and management interface to __four__ of the primary volunteer entities in the United States.
 As such, a reevaluation of the architecture is required, one that allows:

 1. Thirdparty services to both input and retrieve data from the Serve Central model/datastore.
-(For instance, receiving volunteer opportunities from United Way chapters across the country)
+(For instance, receiving volunteer opportunities from United Way chapters across the country.)
 2. Building organization-specific interfaces on top of the Serve Central business and data logic.
 (For instance, allowing the registration services of Serve Central to be embedded in the website of local churches, [ah-la Stripe embedding](https://stripe.com/payments/elements).)

 To support these objectives:
-1. What architectural patterns (either of those presented in class on based on your own research) is appropriate?
-Justify your response, highlighting your presumed benefits / capabilties of your chosen architecture(s).
+1. What architectural patterns (either of those presented in class on based on your own research) are appropriate?
+Justify your response, highlighting your presumed benefits / capabilties of your chosen architecture(s) **as well as as least one potential issue / adverse consequence** of your choice.
 2. Using your preferred diagramming tool, generate a diagram of the new Serve Central architecture that supports these two new requirements.

 # Step 3: Scaling an Architecture
-18 months into the future, Serve Central is experiencing profound growth in the use of the service with more than 100k daily, active users, 20M event registration per month.
-As a result, the Gates Foundation has funded a project to build and launch a mobile application aimed at encouraging peer-to-peer volunteer opportunity promotion.
+18 months into the future, Serve Central is experiencing profound growth in the use of the service with more than 100k daily, active users and nearly 1M event registrations per month.
+As a result, the [Gates Foundation](https://www.gatesfoundation.org/) has funded a project to build and launch a mobile application aimed at encouraging peer-to-peer volunteer opportunity promotion and organization.

-In addiiton to building a new mobile application interface, the grant requires that the projectprepare for the following future needs:
+In addition to building a new mobile application interface, the grant requires that the project prepare for the following future needs:

 1. Consuming bursts of 10k+ new volunteer opportunities per hour with a latency of less than 15 seconds between submitting an opportunity and it's availability in the registration service.
-2. Supporting a volunteer and event data store that will exceed 50TB of data
+2. Supporting a volunteer and event data store that will quickly exceed 50TB of data
-3. Allowing authorized parties to issue queries that traverse TB's of data.
+3. Allowing authorized parties to issue queries that traverse the TB's of data stored in your datastore(s).
 4. Enabling researchers to examine patterns of volunteer opportunities as a way of determining future grant investments.

 What archictural pattern(s) will you employee to support each of these needs?
+What will the benefits and consequences be?
+Why are changes needed at all?
 Justify your answers.

 # Extra Credit
-1. Create and embed a comprehensive diagram of your final architecture (i.e. one that meets all the requirements of this lab).
+1. Create and embed a comprehensive diagram of your final architecture (i.e. one that meets all the requirements of this lab, including Step 3).
 2. Augment/improve the assignment.
 Suggest meaningful changes in the assignment and highlight those changes in the extra credit portion of your lab report.